mdifils/Exquisite-corpse-Michel/README.md

 I have met new friends and the name of our promotion is GNT-Arai-2.3.1

 So, after that formal introduction, let me tell you a secret:

+I am tall but not so tall.
+I am big but not so big.
+I am smart but, but no but.